keptn/lifecycle-toolkit/docs/content/en/docs/concepts/architecture/components/metrics-operator/_index.md

 that provide insights into the health and performance of the application and infrastructure.

-While Kubernetes does have ways to extend its metrics APIs, they have limitations, especially that they only allow you to use a single observability platform such as Prometheus, Dynatrace or Datadog.
+While Kubernetes has ways to extend its metrics APIs, they have limitations, especially that they only allow you to use a single observability platform such as Prometheus, Dynatrace or Datadog.
 The Keptn Metrics Operator solves this problem by providing a single entry point for